 The content created by the protocol Backing track is diffused in such a way as to be equally present throughout whole performance/installation space.

-During this period, according to a specific structural schema, vocal and instrumental interventions of 13" take place at regular intervals.
+During its diffusion, according to a specific structural schema, vocal and instrumental interventions of 13" take place at regular intervals.

 For example: